 Receipt and Processing of Reports

 All Primary Contacts receiving reports are responsible for informing the Director of Compliance expeditiously and cooperating fully with any investigation.
-The Director of Compliance will consider each report and will conduct such review as he/she believes appropriate.
-In the review of such a report, the Director of Compliance may consult, if and as appropriate, the General Counsel and other NYIT Personnel such as the President, Chief Financial Officer, Internal Audit Director, and, if necessary or advisable, the Chair of the Board of Trustees Audit Committee.
+The Director of Compliance will consider each report and will conduct such a review as the director believes appropriate.
+In the review of such a report, the Director of Compliance may consult, if and as appropriate, the General Counsel and other NYIT Personnel such as the President, Chief Financial Officer, internal auditors, and, if necessary or advisable, the Chair of the Board of Trustees Audit Committee.
 The Director of Compliance, in consultation as appropriate with the General Counsel, will recommend to the President and, if indicated, the Chair of the Audit Committee, such further steps as may be appropriate.

 The Director of Compliance and the General Counsel will coordinate with the Audit Committee to report as appropriate to the Board Executive Committee with respect to completed and/or ongoing investigations.

 Confidentiality and Non-Retaliation

 In order to encourage NYIT Personnel to come forward with any good faith report of suspected illegal or unethical behavior, all reports made through the mechanisms established under this Policy will be treated as confidential to the maximum lawful extent consistent with fair and thorough review.
 NYIT strictly prohibits any form of retaliation against NYIT Personnel for making a report under this policy, or for assisting a review.
 Any attempt to retaliate against or intimidate NYIT Personnel or other person who makes a report or participates in review of a report will be treated as a separate incident for disciplinary purposes.
 If NYIT determines that a report contained knowingly false information, disciplinary action may be taken against the offending individual consistent with applicable law.

 This policy will be distributed to all new and existing trustees and employees.
 Moreover, program directors are responsible for distributing this policy to all volunteers who provide substantial services to NYIT.